alephnode/alephnode/src/pages/09-vscode-workflow/index.md

 In order to get auto-compile to work, first make sure you have a _ts.config.json_ file in your project root.
 You can create one easily by installing the _tsc_ package globally and then running `tsc --init` in the command line.

-_Note: it goes without saying that you'll need the typescript package installed globally as well. `npm install -g typescript`, if needed._
+_Note: it goes without saying that you'll need the TypeScript package installed globally as well. `npm install -g typescript`, if needed._

 Next, type (command+shift+b) on a Mac (or control+shift+b on a Windows platform) and type `tsc: watch - tsconfig.json`.
 After this step, your project will compile TypeScript files on every save.